 FAQ on COVID-19

 This announcement of a State of Emergency gives Government the ability to prohibit non-essential mass-gatherings of more than 100 people indoors and 500 or more people outdoors, enforce quarantine and self-isolation directions and apply penalties for those who attempt to circumnavigate or break these rules.
 Read the full statement from the Premier here.

 On 30 March 2020 the Victoria Premier (following on from an announcement by the Prime Minister) introduced strict new social-distancing measures restricting both the number of people who can congregate at any given time AND how much space must remain between them.
 Victoria is currently in STAGE 3 RESTRICTIONS.
-This means there are only four reasons to leave your home: food and supplies, medical care, exercise, and work or education.
-Gatherings (excluding your immediate household, funerals, weddings and for work and education) are limited to 2 people.
-No matter what the circumstances you must stay at least 2 metres away from others at all times.
-Victorians can face on-the-spot fines of more than $1,600 if they breached coronavirus restrictions that limit gatherings to just two people.
-Victorians could also face fine for leaving their house for 'non-essential' reasons.
-Essential reasons are to get food or essential supplies, medical care, to exercise (adhering to social-distancing regulations) or work or education.
+This means there are only FIVE reasons to leave your home: food and supplies, medical care, exercise, work or education, or to visit friends and family.
+For up-to-date information gathering numbers and more, visit the Victorian Department of Health and Human Services.

 Jewish Care Victoria has launched a COVID-19 Helpline to assist and support those in the Victorian Jewish community impacted by the coronavirus.
 The number is 03 8517 5555 and is operational Monday to Friday between 8:30am - 6:30pm.
 Alternatively visit Jewish Care online here.